 Disk Control ECC Blocks are provided as a structure on the disk to include additional information for interchange between the data interchange parties.
 DCBs are recorded in the Inner and Outer Disk Identification Zones.
 All DCBs shall have the same format for the first 40 data bytes.
-A special DCB is defined to reflect the status of the formatting process.
+A special DCB is defined to reflect the status of the formatting process and to hold some general information.